Our Response to Covid-19

 The Women’s Housing Company relies on rental payments to maintain homes and deliver services to women in need.
 This means it is as important as ever that you continue to pay your rent.

-Any tenant that has a reduced income or difficulty paying rent should contact their Tenancy Manager as soon as possible.
+Any tenant that has difficulty paying rent should contact their Tenancy Manager as soon as possible.
 We will work with you to discuss a range of options that can help sustain your tenancy and avoid debt.

 Property Repairs And Maintenance

-If we are completing any repairs in your home, staff and contractors will call before visiting to ask a few questions about your current health and recent overseas travel.
+If we are completing any repairs or maintenance works in your home, staff and contractors will call before visiting to ask a few screening questions.
 If a member of your household is feeling unwell or is at increased risk, we may reschedule the repair.

 Specialist Homelessness Services

-The Women’s Housing Company Specialist Homelessness Service and crisis accommodation in South Western Sydney remain open, with additional screening and hygiene protocols in place.
+The Women’s Housing Company Specialist Homelessness Service and crisis accommodation in South Western Sydney have additional screening and hygiene protocols in place.
 We will monitor advice from the Australian and NSW Governments on the COVID-19 situation with regards to any changes to service delivery.

 What You Should Do